prstwo/doodlejump-vue/README.md

       required: true,
     }
 ```
-Then create a .env file in the root of your project abd type  the local address of your running mongoDb. for example
+Then create a .env file in the root of your project, type the local address of your running mongoDb. for example

 ```bash
 #.env file